 As you make other purchases online make sure you click through Rakuten first.
 If you are buying online anyways, take the extra few seconds to see if there is cash back through Rakuten.
-BONUS: They also increased their bonus for signing up.
-Get a $30 bonus when you sign up through my link!
+BONUS: They also occasionally increase their bonus for signing up.
+Get a $10 bonus when you sign up through my link!

 What are you doing to keep your stress levels lower at home?